-RTEMS assumes that the first four (4) arguments are placed in the appropriate registers (r26, r25, r24, and r23) and, if needed, additional are placed on the current stack before the directive is invoked via the bl or blr instruction.
-The first argument is placed in r26, the second is placed in r25, and so forth.
+RTEMS assumes that arguments are placed on the current stack before the directive is invoked via the bsr or jsr instruction.
+The first argument is assumed to be closest to the return address on the stack.
+This means that the first argument of the C calling sequence is pushed last.
 The following pseudo-code illustrates the typical sequence used to call a RTEMS directive with three (3) arguments:

 '''

-set r24 to the third argument
+push third argument

-set r25 to the second argument
+push second argument

-set r26 to the first argument
+push first argument

 invoke directive

+remove arguments from the stack

 '''